Chalk home page

 Default Constructor

 If an initial state is not given in the function signature, Chalk will try to construct the default state with no arguments.
-To construct the state dataclass or Pydantic model without arguments, all fields of the state class have a default value:
+To construct the state dataclass or Pydantic model without arguments, all fields of the state class must have a default value:

 from chalk import State